RedPillAnalytics/checkmate-docs/README.md

 Work Repo: WORKREP (or as specified)
 ODI User: SUPERVISOR (or as specified)
 ODI Password: ‘password’
 Content Policy: Directory (or as specified)
-Work Repository: Development
+Work Repository: Development (or as specified)

+### Preferences

+Enable import/export optional parameters:

-Import Parameters: false (or as specified)
+- Import Parameters: Mark to show import manual types as options
-Export Parameters: false (or as specified)
-Enable Projects: true (or as specified)
-Enable Globals: true (or as specified)
-Enable Topologies: true (or as specified)
-Enable Models: true (or as specified)
-Enable LoadPlans: true (or as specified)
-Enable Scenarios: true (or as specified)
+- Export Parameters: Mark to show export manual types as options Options for task execution utility:

+Mark any of the below options to consider the respective object in an import or export.

+- Enable Projects
+- Enable Globals
+- Enable Topologies
+- Enable Models
+- Enable LoadPlans
+- Enable Scenarios

+Options for command line utility:

+- Verbose output: Mark to get a more detailed task output
+- Re-run tasks: Mark run tasks ignoring 'UP-TO-DATE' state

 ### Tasks

+#### Standard Import/Export

+- Import
+- Export

+#### Importing with optional paramers

-- Import Project Directory
+Import Project Directory

-	- Parameters (optional)
    - Source Path: path to project directory.

-- Import Project File
+Import Project File

-	- Parameters (optional)
    - Source File: project file exported.

-- Import Model Directory
+Import Model Directory

-	- Parameters (optional)
    - Source Path: path to project model directory.

-- Import Load Plan Directory
+Import Load Plan Directory

-	- Parameters (optional)
    - Source Path: path to project load plans directory.

+#### Exporting with optional paramers

-- Export Project Directory
+Export Project Directory

-	- Parameters (optional)
    - Folder Name: The folder to export.
    - Object Type: The type of the object to export (reusable mapping, mapping, procedure and package).
    - Object Name: The name of the object to export.

-- Export Project File
+Export Project File

+- No parameters

-- Export Model Directory
+Export Model Directory

-	- Parameters (optional)
    -  Model Code: model code to export.

-- Export Load Plans Directory
+Export Load Plans Directory

-	- Parameters (optional)
   - Source Path: path to project load plan directory.

+## INFA

+### Typical User Workflow

+1. Clone a git repository that contains INFA working repository to git
+2. Import INFA objects using Studio (specifies type of import).
+3. Make INFA changes
+4. Export INFA changes using Studio (specifies type of export).
+5. Commit and push changes to git

+### Settings

+Infa Home:‘name project as you wish’
+Installation Type: Client (or specified)
+Source Base:‘directory where you cloned git repo’
+Repo Name: INFA_REPO_RPA (or as specified)
+Domain: DOMAIN_RPA (or as specified)
+Checkmate Version: 1.0.0 (only current available version)
+Admin: 'admin'
+Admin Password: 'password'

+### Preferences

+Options for command line utility:

+- Verbose output: Mark to get a more detailed task output
+- Re-run tasks: Mark run tasks ignoring 'UP-TO-DATE' state

+### Tasks

+Import Objects

+- No parameters

+Import Directory

+  - Folder Name: The folder to import.
+  - Object Type: The type of the object to import (reusable mapping, mapping, procedure and package).
+  - Object Name: The name of the object to import.

+Import File

+- Folder Name: The folder to import.

+Export Objects

+- No parameters

+Export Directory

+- Folder Name: The folder to export.
+- Object Type: The type of the object to export (reusable mapping, mapping, procedure and package).
+- Object Name: The name of the object to export.

+Export File

+- Folder Name: The folder to export.